 Red tree voles are small rodents that spend most of their lives in the canopy of Douglas-fir trees and were until recently considered for listing under the Endangered Species Act.
 Although most monitoring efforts have found that red tree voles are associated with forests that have complex tree crowns, a characteristic often found in old growth, our recent research indicates that intensively managed forests as young as 25 years old support occupancy of this species.
 Our continued research is examining whether young forests can serve as long-term habitat that supports the reproduction and survival of red tree voles.

 Evaluating the impact of intensive forest management on multiple species groups

 The Intensive Forest Management study examined the responses of multiple species groups, including birds, moths and plants, to a variety of herbicide application treatments.
 Since 2011, we have worked with partners at Oregon State University, Oregon Department of Forestry and other private landowners and found that even with higher levels of vegetation control, reduction of biological diversity either did not occur or was minor and short-lived when it occurred.

-In addition to our many ongoing research and conservation projects, we developed a Northern Spotted Owl Habitat Conservation Plan with the U.S. Fish and Wildlife Service for our Coos Bay Tree Farm in Oregon.
-This 50-year commitment was first implemented in 1995 and continues today.
+In addition to our many ongoing research and conservation projects, in 1995 we developed a Northern Spotted Owl Habitat Conservation Plan with the U.S. Fish and Wildlife Service for our Coos Bay Tree Farm in Oregon.
+This 50-year commitment will continue until 2045.
 The plan provides habitat for the owl on our timberlands and is designed to complement owl recovery efforts on state and federal lands in the Coos Bay region.
-Similarly, we are implementing a Multi-Species Habitat Conservation Plan, also with U.S. Fish and Wildlife, on lands in Washington's Central Cascades.
-This plan focuses on northern spotted owl habitat as well as a host of other species, including grizzly bear, wolf and lynx.
+Similarly, we are implementing a Multi-Species Habitat Conservation Plan, also with U.S. Fish and Wildlife, on our forests in Washington's Central Cascades.
+This plan focuses on northern spotted owl habitat, as well as that of a host of other species, including grizzly bear, wolf and lynx.